 Then reveal the five level 1 treasure cards.
 These will be available for all future battles, according to the rules in the red box, on page 8 of the rule book.
 When packing up mid expedition, leave all treasure cards face up in the expedition deck, along with the mage, and current market cards.

 Battles 2 – 4

 The other battles work in much the same way.
 You choose the mage you’re using, reveal and fight the Nemesis, then adjust your market, and collect treasures.
-However, creating the Minion deck for a Nemesis in battles 2 through 4, has a slight variation.
+However, creating the Nemesis deck for battles 2 through 4, has a slight variation.
 Upgraded basic cards are added to make later battles more difficult.
 The treasures you collect during the expedition offset the increased difficulty of each nemesis.

 The number of basic and upgraded basic cards required are on Page 10 of the rule book and the inside of the End of Expedition rule book.
 I have combined both of these pages into the following table.